Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/contents/students-gymkhana.md

 ---
-title: "STUDENTS GYMKHANA"
+title: "STUDENTS’ GYMKHANA"
 ---
-Students Gymkhana is the Student Union of NISER.
-It works with a core to strengthen the voice of NISERites in all possible ways and coordinate the action on time.
+Students’ Gymkhana is the student union of NISER.
+It works with a core to strengthen the voice of NISERites in all possible ways and coordinate actions on time.

 The Students Gymkhana along with its infrastructure is an organization to meet the following objectives:

-• To foster and develop all student activities in the Institute.
+• To foster and develop all student activities in the institute.

 • To promote and develop organizational abilities in students.

-• To identify student issues and promote discussion in order to address them.
+• To identify student issues and promote discussion to address them.

 • To develop a well-informed, articulate, and participative student community life, and to increase social awareness.

-• To function as the office for all election/nominations of students for gymkhana activities.
+• To function as the office for all election/nominations of students for Gymkhana activities.

 • To facilitate administrative and official support for all recognized student activities.

-..
+.
 To organize cultural and sports events for students in NISER.

 The union is composed of 5 members:

-President, [Photo, Anuj Verma, SMS Int-MSc.
-5th year]
+President, [Photo, Ashish Shukla, SCS Int-MSc.
+4th year]

-Campus Secretary, [Photo, Kanishk Kumar, SBS Int-MSc.
-3rd year]
+Campus Secretary, [Photo, Chandranathan A, SPS Int-MSc.
+4th year]

-Cultural Secretary, [Photo, Ajay K. Sharma, SBS Ph.D.
-5th-year]
+Cultural Secretary, [Photo, Tanya Pattnaik, SBS Int-MSc.
+4th-year]

-Sports Secretary, [Photo, Aranya Giri, SPS Int.
-MSc., 5th-year ]
+Sports Secretary, [Photo, Balabhadra Pradhan, SBS Int-MSc.
+4th-year]

 Treasurer Secretary.
-[Photo, Charanpreet Singh, SPS PhD., 5th-year]
+[Photo, Arnav Paul, SCS Int-MSc.
+4th-year]

 The members of Gymkhana are elected annually by an election conducted fairly under the eyes of Dean, SA.